doolin/sodes/deck/sodes.md

 # 11 Messaging 215

-What Is Messaging?
-215
-Synchronous Versus Asynchronous Messaging 216 Queues 217 Message Formats 217
+* What Is Messaging?: Synchronous Versus Asynchronous Messaging, Queues, Message Formats
-RabbitMQ and AMQP 217 Queues in RabbitMQ 218
-Exchanges and Bindings Durability and Persistence 223 Client Libraries
+* RabbitMQ and AMQP, Queues in RabbitMQ, Exchanges and Bindings, Durability and Persistence, Client Libraries

-Synchronous Reads, Asynchronous Writes 227 HTTP-Based Reads 227 Messaging-Based Writes 227 The CAP Theorem 230 Eventual Consistency 231 Designing Around Consistency 232
+* Synchronous Reads, Asynchronous Writes: HTTP-Based Reads, Messaging-Based Writes
+* The CAP Theorem: Eventual Consistency, Designing Around Consistency

-Data Is the API 234
-Operations on Fields 234 Modifications to Field Operations 235 Conclusion 236
+* Data Is the API: Operations on Fields, Modifications to Field Operations

 # 12 Web Hooks and External Services 237